shradha-2022/LibraryManagementSystem/README.md

-Absolutely!
-I can **revamp your README** so it looks **fresh and your own**, while keeping the same images and instructions, but with a cleaner style and removed copyright.
-Here's a polished version:

----

 # 📚 Library Management System - Java Spring Boot Mini Project

 A simple **Library Management System** built using **Java**, **Spring Boot**, and **Maven**, featuring book, author, and category management with an admin interface.